 Ok, maybe not imagination just willing to experiment with flavor combinations.
 Start by layering a sheet pan with saltine crackers.
 I have tried whole wheat and unsalted, you need to go with the traditional saltine crackers.

-Do I need a candy Thermometer for this saltine toffee?
+Do I need a candy Thermometer to make saltine toffee?

-Pour evenly over the crackers and bake for 5 minutes.
+Pour the melted butter/brown sugar mixture evenly over the crackers and bake for 5 minutes.

 Sprinkle your chocolate morsels over the hot crackers and place back in the oven for 2 minutes.
 (The white chips I used did not melt very well.
 I went back and added white chocolate discs)